Police failings over BBC's Savile exposed in UK report

 Her Majesty’s Inspectorate of Constabulary said just five official allegations were recorded against Savile along with two pieces of intelligence about him.

-The earlier of those dated back to 1964, when an entry was made on an intelligence ledger held by London Metropolitan Police’s pedophile unit.
+The earlier of those dated back to 1964, when an entry was made on an intelligence ledger held by London Metropolitan Police’s paedophile unit.

 In the second case, an anonymous letter sent to the Met in 1998 was classified as “sensitive” because of Savile’s celebrity status, meaning other detectives did not have access to it.